ChieloNewctle/k8s-webterm-connector/README.md

 ### Example

 For example, k8s-webterm-connector is **running** and binds `27730`.
-Inside the target container, SSH server can listen to TCP port `10022`.
+Inside the target container, `10022` TCP port is available or used for SSH.

 ```
 Host k8s-container